 Oehler explained, “Contractors believe the emitter tubing should be placed five feet apart, and companies that sell tubing believe it should be placed two feet apart.”
 The crux of this argument is financial – if the contractors can place the tubing further apart, then they don’t have to purchase as much tubing from the companies that sell it.

 Dr. John Buchanan, Associate Professor in Biosystems Engineering and Soil Science, tasked Oehler with designing a system that would help settle the feud.
 Using the commercial drafting software, AutoCAD, Oehler created a design that would maximize soil profile and find the optimal spacing for the tubing.
-Recalling what she had learned in her courses on water flow, and applying some newly-learned shop skills, she then built the system she had designed herself.
+Recalling what she had learned in her courses on water flow, and applying some newly-learned shop skills, she then built the system she designed herself.

-Oehler said it has been rewarding to have a lot of responsibility with this project: “On previous research [projects], I had been given tasks to do, but on this project I was able to make decisions…It has taught me that I am capable of doing a wide variety of tasks.”
+Oehler said that it has been rewarding to have a lot of responsibility with this project: “On previous research [projects], I had been given tasks to do, but on this project I was able to make decisions…It has taught me that I am capable of doing a wide variety of tasks.”

 We encountered her and Dr. Buchanan as they were installing the system in the ground at the Holston Unit of the East Tennessee Research and Education Center right off the banks of the Tennessee River in East Knoxville.